coherence-community/coherence-demo/README.md

    - Java SE Development Kit - http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
    - JAVA SE Runtime Environment - http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

-2. Maven version 3.2.5 or above installed and configured.
+2. Maven version 3.5.4 or above installed and configured.

 3. Coherence 12.2.1.3.0 or above installed - http://www.oracle.com/technetwork/middleware/coherence/downloads/index.html.
    If you wish to demonstrate the the Coherence JVisualVM Plug-in, follow the instructions below to install: https://docs.oracle.com/middleware/12213/coherence/manage/using-jmx-manage-oracle-coherence.htm#COHMG5583

 4. You must use a browser that supports AngularJS to run this application.
 As of writing this, the following are supported:
    * Safari, Chrome, Firefox, Opera 15, IE9 and mobile browsers (Android, Chrome Mobile, iOS Safari).

 For more information on browser compatibility see https://code.angularjs.org/1.4.1/docs/misc/faq.

+Additionally if you wish to run the application in Kubernetes using the `Coherence Operator`, you must ensure you meet the following:

+* Software and Runtime Prerequisites in the (Coherence Operator Quickstart Guide)[https://oracle.github.io/coherence-operator/docs/quickstart.html#prerequisites]

+* Carry out the steps in (1.
+Environment Configuration in the Quickstart Guide)[https://oracle.github.io/coherence-operator/docs/quickstart.html#1-environment-configuration]

 Ensure the following environment variables are set: